confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 #### Schema Inference Schema Requirements

-If `WRAP_SINGLE_VALUE` is set to `true` in the statement, the physical schema is expected to be in `struct` type and the field names are used as data source column names.
-Field schemas are inference as corresponding column data types.
+If `WRAP_SINGLE_VALUE` is set to `true` in the statement, the physical schema is expected to be a `struct` type and the field names are used as data source column names.
+Field types are inference as corresponding column data types.

 !!! note
 `struct` type in `AVRO` should be `record` type; in `PROTOBUF` it should be `message` type and in `JSON_SR` it should be `object` type.

-For example, if physical schema is `AVRO` schema and defined as following in {{ site.sr }} with ID 1:
+For example, a physical schema is an `AVRO` schema and defined as following in {{ site.sr }} with ID 1:

 ```
 {